benessilfie/scissor/README.md

 ##### 2. Resolve Short URL

-- `resolveShortUrl` - return a redirect URL when provided the short code
+- `resolveShortUrl` - returns a redirect URL when provided the short code

 **Request Body**